Buyer & Seller Info

 To avoid delays and set backs at the closing table, buyers and sellers will need to bring the following items to their closing.

-- Lenders typically like to see a 2nd form or ID as well, like a SS Card or Credit Card
+• Lenders typically ask for a 2nd form of ID (like a SS Card or Credit Card)

 7 Reasons Why Title Insurance